increasingawareness/digitalsafety.tips/content/_index.md

 </center>

 A passphrase is usually longer and more memorable than the shorter but harder to remember password.
-You'll need a master passphrase for your password manager.
-This is best accomplished with the [Diceware method](https://en.wikipedia.org/wiki/Diceware).
+You'll need a master passphrase for your password manager which is best accomplished with the [Diceware method](https://en.wikipedia.org/wiki/Diceware).
 This method involves rolling physical die to randomly select 6 to 7 words from a word list.
 One simply strings these words together, all as one word and creates a mnemonic to remember it.

 Despite what you may have heard from other sources, the math behind this method is sound since "a six-word passphrase would take 3,505 years, on average, at a trillion guesses a second."[^1]